HunterKane/Explanatory-Data-Analysis-and-Seaborn-Olympic-Games-/README.md

 - Higher the GDP the more successful the athletes
 - Larger population leads to more medals
 - Countries that have been participating longer in the games are more successful

+__Statistical Analysis and Hypothesis Testing with Scipy__ -Testing the relationships between countries GDP, population and political stability.

+__Method__:
+ - Test correlation methods Pearson / Spearman

+__Perform hypothesis test with Scipy__
+ - Hypothesis 1: There is no relationship between Total Medals and Population.
+ - Reject Hypothesis 1 -> There is a significant (positive) relationship between Total Medals and Population.